-Historians strive to understand past events, societies and individuals and how they have changed and developed over time.
+Historians work to understand past events, societies, and individuals and how they have changed and developed over time.
 We seek the meanings of change in relation to our present experiences.
 We are in dialogue with the past and with our contemporaries in order to better understand ourselves and the world around us.

 Studying history adds value to any field of study and professional training.
 Historical studies develop critical thinking and leadership skills that apply in many 21st-century careers.

 Why choose a degree in historical studies?